Tight-Knit Microbes Live Together to Make a Vital Nutrient

 In a recent paper in Nature, Tschitschko and colleagues reported their discovery of two of these Gamma A organisms — closely related bacteria that live throughout the world’s oceans and supply the food web with nitrogen where Trichodesmium doesn’t.
 The bacteria don’t work alone: They are lodged firmly inside diatoms, an abundant microscopic phytoplankton, with which they trade nitrogen for housing and energy.
 The symbiotic relationship — a mutually beneficial collaboration between two independent organisms — is so tight that the bacterium may be on its way to becoming a permanent part of the diatom’s body as a new cellular organelle, according to a DNA analysis.

 The partners’ lives at sea may feel distant from ours, but we have something in common.
 Most nitrogen on land is fixed by rhizobia bacteria, which live symbiotically in nodules on the roots of legume plants.
-The Gamma A gene for nitrogenase is related to that found in rhizobia, suggesting an ancient genetic relationship between the two symbiotic partnerships that enable life on land and at sea.
+The newly identified Gamma A organisms are related to rhizobia bacteria, suggesting an ancient genetic relationship between the two symbiotic partnerships that enable life on land and at sea.

 Marine Detectives